Acadians Who Found Refuge in Louisiana, February 1764-early 1800s

 CONCLUSION

-Although a male Levron was among the earliest Acadians to seek refuge in Louisiana, he never married nor had children of his own.
-All of the Acadian Levrons are descended from one of the two sons of Michel Levron who came to Louisiana from France in 1785.
-They settled along upper Bayou Lafourche and, later, in the Terrebonne country.
+Although a male Levron was among the earliest Acadians to seek refuge in Louisiana, he never married.
+All of the Acadian Levrons are descended from one of the two sons of Michel Levron of Minas, who came to Louisiana from France in 1785.
+They settled on upper Bayou Lafourche and, later, in the Terrebonne country.

 Their farms must have been small.
 In 1850, only a single Levron owned slaves.
-Marguerite, probably a widow, held 5 slaves--1 male and 4 females, all black, ranging in age from 38 to 4--on her farm in Lafourche Parish.
-In 1860, federal census takers counted no slaves owned by Levrons, so members of this family participated only peripherally in the South's antebellum plantation economy.
+Marguerite Levron, probably a widow, held five slaves on her farm in Lafourche Interior Parish.
+In 1860, federal census takers counted no slaves owned by Levrons, at least none who appeared on the federal slave schedules of that year, so members of this family participated only peripherally in the South's antebellum plantation economy.

-A number of Levrons served Louisiana in uniform during the War Between the States.
+A number of Levrons served Louisiana in uniform during the War of 1861-65.
 All of them survived the conflict.
 Meanwhile, the war devastated the family's economic status, no matter how humble it had been before the war.
 Successive Federal incursions devastated the Lafourche/Terrebonne valley, and Confederate foragers also plagued the area when the Federals were not around. ...

 Today, descendants of Michel Levron can still be found in substantial numbers in Lafourche and Terrebonne parishes.
-The name is virtually unknown west of the Atchafalaya Basin.
+The name is scarce west of the Atchafalaya Basin or in the river parishes.

-The family's name also is spelled LeBrun, Levrans, Leveron, Levrons, Levront, Liveron.
-This family should not be confused with the Lebron and Lebrun families, whose surnames have similar spellings and pronunciations.
+The family's name also is spelled Lebron, LeBrun, Legrano, Leuron, Leuvron, Levrans, Levrant, Leveron, Levrond, Levrons, Levront, Liveron.
+This family should not be confused with the Lebron and Lebrun families, whose surnames have similar spellings and pronunciations but who are French Creole and Foreign French, not Acadian.
+[For the Acadian family's Louisiana "begats," see Book Ten]

 Settlement Abbreviations